 Fi’s got you covered!
 You can easily check your credit limit of your Fi-Federal Credit Card anytime by heading over to your credit card console on the Fi app.
 The limit will also be displayed to you when you first apply for your credit card.

 Fortunately, your credit card limit is not permanent.
 Your card issuer may periodically increase your card limit based on your usage and repayment pattern.

-Alternatively, if your income levels have increased since you first got your card, you can also request to increase the limit.
-You can submit your income statement to the bank & request a credit limit upgrade.
+Alternatively, if your income levels have increased since you first got your card, you can submit your income statement to the bank with a credit card limit increase application.

 A credit utilisation ratio of more than 35% can reduce your credit score.
-So, if you use up your entire credit limit, your credit utilisation ratio would be 100%, which can lower your credit score.
+This means that if your credit utilisation ratio is 100%, it can lower your credit score.